 We understand the perceived and real concerns about pro bono legal service.
-Our Due Justice, Do 50 campaign aims to mitigate those concerns.
-Working with Georgia's esteemed advocacy organizations, we've make it easier for you to get involved.
+Our Due Justice.
+Do 50 campaign aims to mitigate those concerns.
+Working with Georgia's esteemed advocacy organizations, we've made it easier for you to get involved.
 Here's how:

 Pro Bono on Twitter